odriverobotics/ODrive/docs/encoders.md

 * Long wires between encoder and ODrive
 * Use of ribbon cable

 The following _might_ mitigate noise problems.
-Use twisted pairs, where one side of each twisted pair is tied to ground, the other side is tied to your signal.
+Use shielded cable, or use twisted pairs, where one side of each twisted pair is tied to ground, the other side is tied to your signal.
 If you are using SPI, use a 20-50 ohm resistor in series on CLK, which is more susceptable noise.

 ## AS5047/AS5048 Encoders
 The AS5047/AS5048 encoders are Hall Effect/Magenetic sensors that can serve as rotary encoders for the ODrive.